10 Ways to Settle Your IRS Tax Debt

 6. File bankruptcy:

-Income tax debts may be eligible for discharge under Chapter 7 or Chapter 13 of the Bankruptcy Code.
-Filing for bankruptcy is one of five ways to Tax Debt Relief, but you should consider bankruptcy only if you meet the requirements for discharging your taxes.
-Chapter 7 provides for a full discharge of allowable debts.
-Chapter 13 provides a payment plan to repay some debts, with the remainder of debts discharged
+Income tax debts could be eligible for discharge under Chapter 13 or Chapter 7 of the Bankruptcy Code.
+Filing for bankruptcy’s 1 of 5 ways to Tax Debt Relief, but you should consider bankruptcy only if you meet the requirements for discharging your taxes.
+Chapter 7 provides for allowable debts’ full discharge.
+Chapter 13 gives a payment plan to repay a few debts, with the remainder of the debts discharged

 7. Release Wage Garnishments.

-When you owe Uncle Sam money, the IRS can levy your wages, salary, or federal payments until the levy is released, your tax debt has been fully paid off, or the time expires for legally collecting the tax.
+When you owe money to Uncle Sam, the IRS could levy your federal payments, salary, or wages until the levy’s released, your tax debt’s been fully paid off, or the time expires for legally collecting the tax.
 There’s room here to bargain for a release or modification to the garnishment if you don’t have enough money to survive with the levy.

 8. Stop the IRS from Levying Your Bank Account.